It’s a great time to get moving.

 If you’re not into regular exercise, putting together an exercise plan can be a bummer.

 But remember, along with your diet and medications, regular physical activity is an important part of managing diabetes or dealing with prediabetes.
-Because when you’re active, your cells become more sensitive to insulin so it works more effectively.
-And you just feel better.
-And look better.
+Because when you’re active, your cells become more sensitive to insulin so it works more effectively to lower your blood glucose, also known as blood sugar.
+(You might notice that exercising sometimes raises your blood glucose, find out why.)

 Get started.
 But get started safely.